-- The Class I directors will be Joshua Baltzell and Kevin Rakin, and their terms will expire at the annual meeting of stockholders to be held in 2015. - The Class II director will be Michael Lewis, and his term will expire at the annual meeting of stockholders to be held in 2016. - The Class III directors will be John H. Johnson and Garheng Kong, M.D., Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2017.
+- The Class I directors will be Joshua Baltzell and Kevin Rakin, and their terms will expire at the annual meeting of stockholders to be held in 2015. - The Class II directors will be Michael Lewis and Adam Gridley, and their terms will expire at the annual meeting of stockholders to be held in 2016. - The Class III directors will be John H. Johnson and Garheng Kong, M.D., Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2017.

 Each director's term will continue until the election and qualification of his successor, or his earlier death, resignation, retirement, disqualification or other removal.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as reasonably possible, each class will consist of one-third of our directors.
-We expect that our new chief executive officer will be appointed to the board as a Class II director.